 Is packing the nose needed after surgery?

 Nasal packing involves placing tampons or long strips of vaseline gauze in each side of the nose after surgery.
-Doctor Bennett finds that placement of nasal packing is very rarely required for his patients.
+The doctor finds that placement of nasal packing is very rarely required for his patients.
 Surgical techniques have greatly advanced in the last 20 years.
 Today, doctors have a better understanding of how the nose heals .
 Packing placement and the subsequent removal can cause trauma to the nasal septum, sinuses and turbinates and may cause scarring.
 Packing does not prevent a nose-bleed and may block the topical decongestants or nasal irrigation from working.

 back to top